didiersmith/steve/chapters/the-island.md

 "You got ten million followers in a few weeks?"
 Russell asked, skeptically.

 "I already had one million," she responded.
-"I was a wellness influencer."
+"I was a faith influencer."

-"What's a wellness influencer?"
+"What's a faith influencer?"

 Stacy just laughed and resumed her pose.
-Once Vincent finally managed a photo that met her standards, she took her phone back, muttered into it, and her clothing transformed into a red bikini top and matching skirt.
+Once Vincent finally managed a photo that met her standards, she took her phone back, muttered a command into it, and her clothing transformed into a red bikini top and matching skirt.
 "Can we get some sort of tropical pergola here?" she asked, ruffling her hair.
 "Think Bali, tiki bar sorta vibes."

-A bamboo pergola grew out of the ground in front of them.
+Russell nodded.
+"Pious devotee goes to Ibiza sorta vibes?"

+Stacy glared at him as a bamboo pergola grew out of the ground in front of them.
 When it was done, she climbed up onto a barstool and picked up the fruity cocktail that the nano-robots had assembled on the bar.

 "I wouldn't drink that," warned Vincent.
 "The robots are designed for making computers and structural carbon.
 Drinks that don't kill you are outside of the spec."